|

 The suspect seems to know that she is in danger and flees into the

-to make haste.
+Kids to make haste.
 The suspect is afraid.
+The Kids

 10. The

-pursuers fan out and close in.
+Kids fan out and close in.
 "Interesting," Wexli observes,

 "the tree